 Written by Luke Vinton

-Ahead of Newcastle United's Premier League trip to Bournemouth on Saturday afternoon (kick-off 3pm GMT), we take a look at some of the Magpies' most memorable clashes against the Cherries...
+Ahead of Newcastle United's Premier League meeting with Bournemouth on Wednesday (kick-off 6pm BST), we take a look at some of the Magpies' most memorable clashes against the Cherries...

 Ayoze Pérez grabbed the match winner for United with the Magpies' only attempt on target in a 1-0 win at the Vitality Stadium, after Bournemouth recorded 20 shots on target in comparison to Newcastle's two.